lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 - The `outputs` value is a dictionary that must include an `annotated` key, with its corresponding value being a NumPy array or None.
 It may also contain additional key-value pairs.
 - The `automation_keys` value is a list of strings, which are a subset of **Custom** keys.
 These keys are sent to the automation service to interact with automation devices, such as PLCs.
 - The `factory_keys` value is a list of strings, which are a subset of **Custom** keys consumed by GoFactory.
-These keys should represent values that are genuinely useful in GoFactory and do not unnecessarily inflate the database size.
-The values in `factory_keys` populate Grafana dashboards and appear when hovering over a thumbnail on the inspections page.
+These keys should represent values that are genuinely useful in GoFactory and must be strings or numbers.
+The values in `factory_keys` populate Grafana dashboards and are associated with the events in the inspection page.
-- The `tags` value should be a list of strings.
-These tags appear at the top of an event column on the inspections page and can be used to filter results.
-Ensure `factory_keys` includes `tags` so that this information is also sent to GoFactory.

 - The `should_archive` value is a boolean indicating whether to archive the current input.
 Archiving an image instructs the data manager to move the image from inline storage to offline storage, where it is retained for a longer period.

 For the **Custom** key-value pairs, some keys will be used as values for the **Required** keys.
 The remaining pairs will be saved directly to the database.